We combine resources and communities with physically disabled people to celebrate life after injury through adaptive scuba diving.

 The travel, equipment, and training required to become a Dive Pirate is often a significant barrier for these heroes to overcome.

-If you cannot help financially, there are other ways to get involved.
+If you cannot help financially, there are other ways to get involved and learn more about us.